-Ken Jennings, Brandi Carlile, others with Seattle ties earn Grammy nods
+Brandi Carlile, Ken Jennings, others with Seattle ties earn Grammy nods

+The Maple Valley singer-songwriter continued her decorated Grammys run with two more nods (depending on how you count it), when the 63rd annual Grammy Award nominations were announced Tuesday.

-A day after it was announced he’ll become the first interim host in the post-Alex Trebek era of “Jeopardy!,” Jennings learned Tuesday he’s also a Grammy Award nominee.
+Meanwhile, an amazing week just keeps getting better for Seattle’s Ken Jennings when, a day after it was announced he’ll become the first interim host in the post-Alex Trebek era of “Jeopardy!,” he was also announced as a Grammy Award nominee.

-Jennings is among a handful of people with Seattle ties nominated for the music industry’s biggest awards ceremony, slated for Jan.
+They are among a handful of people with Seattle ties nominated for the music industry’s biggest awards ceremony, slated for Jan.
 31, 2021.

-Brandi Carlile also continued her decorated Grammys run with two more nominations.
+Carlile also worked as a producer on The Secret Sisters’ “Saturn Return,” which was nominated for best folk album.
+Though Carlile does not receive a formal nomination, she’ll get a trophy if the Sisters win.

 Jennings was nominated for his narration and contributions to the spoken-word album, “Alex Trebek — The Answer Is …,” Trebek’s memoir.